Using the cluster from a shell

 Shell-11: (advanced, to fill time) shell crash course

 Browse the Linux shell crash course and see what you do and don’t know from there.
-A future lesson goes into this a bit more, too.

 See also